pravsels/vfs_appointment_bot/README.md

 # VFS Appointment Bot

-A script to check appointment slots for VFS.
+A script to check VFS appointment slots and notify through a Telegram bot.

-By default, it runs every 2 minutes and check for visa slots at VFS website and notifies the user by SMS/call/Telegram. <br/>
+By default, it runs every 2 minutes and check for visa slots at VFS website and notifies the user. <br/>
 The interval can be changed in the config.

 ## Usage